 Considering this is such a vibrant title, we’re not quite sure what Param and Nintendo were thinking there.

-Considering the 64DD only ever got nine games (one of which was a minor expansion kit for F-Zero X) it’s no big surprise it slumped.
+Plus, the 64DD only ever got nine games (one of which was a minor expansion kit for F-Zero X).
+So, it’s no big surprise it slumped.

 Like the Virtual Boy in 1995, it was all a great idea.
 And well done Nintendo for committing to innovation.
 But the 64DD wasn’t good enough for release.